fredgibbs/fredgibbs.github.io/posts/_posts/2015-01-09-consider-the-poster.md

 ## A New Perspective
 Although papers, sessions, and workshops reign supreme at AHA, the conference organizers have been most encouraging and welcoming of posters.
-They have, for instance, made excellent arguments for the advantages of [participating in the poster session](http://www.historians.org/annual-meeting/future-meetings/submit-a-proposal/poster-session-general-information) from a professionalization standpoint (it provides wide exposure; allows more interaction, etc), as well as provide resources for making a good poster.
+They have, for instance, made excellent arguments for the advantages of [participating in the poster session](http://www.historians.org/annual-meeting/future-meetings/submit-a-proposal/poster-session-general-information) from a professionalization standpoint (it provides wide exposure; allows more interaction, etc), as well as provided quite helpful suggestions and resources for making a good poster.

 However, this otherwise helpful justification begins with what I consider a misguided suggestion: _"If your work lends itself to visual presentation-photographs, maps, material culture, or statistical evidence that can be presented graphically-think about proposing a poster."_ **This post explains why making a poster benefits a far broader range of projects than the AHA suggests, and why the process should be valued as much as the product.**